 - New Zealand Christmas tree.

-The Azorean bat is one of the 11 species of mammals residing in the Azores that can be seen in the garden.
-This bat is the only mammal endemic to the Azores and is easily spotted during its breeding period (April to September).
+Visitors can spot the Azorean bat — one of the 11 mammal species living in the Azores — inside the garden.
+This bat, the only mammal endemic to the archipelago, becomes especially visible during its breeding season from April to September.

-- Relax, sited in the Valley of ferns;
+- Relax, situated in the Valley of Ferns.

 Pro Tips

 Check the weather before you head out and wear comfy shoes.
-Botanical gardens can be especially beautiful shortly after rain, so don’t let a bit of water scare you away!
+Botanical gardens can be lovely shortly after rain, so don’t let a bit of water scare you away!

 Mata-Jardim José do Canto

-The botanical garden, Mata-Jardim José do Canto, is located in Ponta Delgada and was established in the 19th century by José do Canto, a significant historical figure of São Miguel Island.
+José do Canto, a significant historical figure of São Miguel Island, established the botanical garden Mata-Jardim José do Canto in the 19th century.
+You’ll find it in Ponta Delgada.
 The garden boasts a vast collection of plants from various regions around the globe, making it an excellent location to experience nature while still in the heart of the city.

-Botany enthusiasts, in particular, are highly recommended to visit this beautiful site.
+We highly recommend botany enthusiasts visit this beautiful site.
 Moreover, the garden has recently incorporated a specific area dedicated to endemic species of Macaronesia, further enhancing its appeal to visitors.

-Discover the Igreja de Todos os Santos — Colégio dos Jesuítas
+Igreja de Todos os Santos (Colégio dos Jesuítas)

 This church is a stunning example of Baroque art, established by the Order of the Society of Jesus in 1592.
-However, in 1760, The Marquis of Pombal ordered the expulsion of the Jesuits from Portugal.
-Nicolau Maria Raposo de Amaral purchased the church in 1834 and his heirs subsequently donated it to the Municipality of Ponta Delgada.
+However, in 1760, the Marquês de Pombal ordered the expulsion of the Jesuits from Portugal.
+Nicolau Maria Raposo de Amaral purchased the church in 1834, and his heirs subsequently donated it to the Municipality of Ponta Delgada.

 Today, it is a part of the “Núcleo de Arte Sacra do Museu Carlos Machado” and is open to visitors.
 While the exterior of the church is breathtaking, the interior and its numerous sacred art pieces on display are definitely worth exploring.